robotnicka/keystone-healing/content/pages/home.md

       ## Keystone Healing Arts

-      At Keystone Healing Arts Center, PLLC, our driving purpose is to give you the opportunity to live the healthiest life possible.
+      > At Keystone Healing Arts Center, PLLC, our driving **pur**pose i*s to give* yo***u the opport***unity to live the healthiest life possible.

+      Lord Henry shrugged **his s**houlders.
+"My ***dear fellow, m***ediaeval art is charming, but mediaeval emotions are out of date.
+One can use them in fiction, of course.
+But then the only things that one can use in fiction are the things that one has ceased to use *in fact.
+Be*lieve me, no civilized man ever regrets a pleasure, and no uncivilized man ever knows what a pleasure is."

+      t﻿est

+      "I know what pleasure is," cried Dorian Gray.
+"It is to adore[ some ](test)one."

+      "That is certainly better than being adored," he answered, toying with some fruits.
+"Being adored is a nuisance.
+Women treat us just as humanity treats its gods.
+They worship us, and are always bothering us to do something for them."

       * T﻿est